 They work really nicely on light- to medium-weight fabric, but not so great on heavier fabrics which will create bulky seams.
 They’re particularly useful on sheer fabrics as they look less conspicuous than overlocked seams, and the strength of the seam makes them practical for clothing that’s going to go through the laundry a lot.
 Plus they just look awesome :)

 You know how you usually stitch fabric right sides together?
 Well, with French seams you start by stitching the fabric wrong sides together.
-Sacré bleu!!
+Sacré bleu!
 Intrigued?
+I'm going to show you a demo on the Mathilde blouse sewing pattern.
 Let’s go…

-2) Press - firstly flat to help “set” the stitches, next press the seams open, and finally fold the fabric right sides together along the stitching line and press along the fold.
+Press - firstly flat to help “set” the stitches, then press the seam allowances open, and finally fold the fabric right sides together around the stitching line and press along the fold.
+Pin the pieces together along this fold.

-3) Now stitch the fabric right sides together using a 1cm / 3/8” seam allowance, back tacking each end.
-The raw edges should now be hidden away within the two lines of stitching.
+Now stitch the fabric right sides together using a 10mm (3/8in) seam allowance, back tacking each end.
+The raw edges should be hidden away within the two lines of stitching.

-4) Press the seam to one side.
+Press the seam to one side.
 When sewing a bodice, seams are usually pressed towards the back.
-On the Mathilde Blouse, you may want to press the yoke seam up rather than down to reduce bulk at the tucks.
+On the Mathilde blouse, press the yoke seam up rather than down to reduce bulk at the tucks.

 Now admire your handy work – don’t those French seams look beautiful?